-Raising the question of how they can camouflage themselves to precisely match a background - the colours of which they can't perceive.
+Raising the question of how they can camouflage themselves to precisely match a background - the colours of which they can't see.
 The system also appears to work in extremely low light conditions.

 The extreme range of coloured displays which they use to communicate with each other is also unexplained, given that the recipient apparently can't see the colours.

-A theory presented in PNAS vol. 113 no. 29, 2016, suggests that they might be using chromatic aberration (i.e. colour separation caused by diffraction) caused by their unusual slot-like pupil shape.
+A theory presented in PNAS vol. 113 no. 29, 2016, suggests that they might be using chromatic aberration (i.e. colour separation caused by diffraction) due to their unusual slot-like pupil shape.
 Source

 Other theories suggest that the octopus skin itself may somehow be able to perceive colours - but the photoreceptors which have been found in the skin also appear to be monochromatic.